Vitti-Capital-Tech/Ideas_Dashboard/README.md

 # Vitti Ideas Engine

-**A daily assistant that turns saved articles and live market news into five ready-to-use LinkedIn-style content ideas**—with sources checked against each other so ideas are not built from a single headline.
+**A weekday assistant that turns saved articles and live market news into ready-to-use LinkedIn-style content ideas**—with sources checked against each other so ideas are not built from a single headline.

 Built for **Vitti Capital**.
 The system runs on a schedule, saves results where your team can read them, and optionally syncs to one Google Doc.